Growth for B2B is hard.

 Well, if you know what the feeling of that customer might be, if they’re feeling angst about using the software, if they’re feeling excited about it, if they’re feeling bored about it, you might approach the discussion with the customer differently.
 You might approach how you’re instructing them differently or how you’re working together with them.
 Those things all impact, and so when you have that visibility into that, you can be much more targeted and effective with how you are moving that customer through that journey.

 How can others start to improve customer success?

 Kia: That’s a great question.
 Sometimes, it can feel overwhelming or very abstract.
 People often confuse customer success or customer experience with just making somebody happy or feel good.

-I look at it very much as a disciplined way of operationalizing how you’re going to engineer an amazing experience for customers, not only in the business outcomes they get but also that emotional experience so that it can become a very consistent, repeatable methodology and approach.
+I look at it very much as a disciplined way of operationalizing how you’re going to engineer an amazing experience for customers, not only in the business outcomes they get but also in that emotional experience, to become a very consistent repeatable methodology and approach.

 It can feel overwhelming, like, “Where do I get started?”

 Journey map to see from the customer’s perspective